lkolada/fakenewschallenge/README.md

 Discusses: The body text discuss the same topic as the headline, but does not take a position
 Unrelated: The body text discusses a different topic than the headline"

+The examples of classes can be found below.

+Article (Body ID: 1403):
+"Reports that Comcast will deny Internet service to users of the Tor Internet browser are false, the company says in a new blog post.
+The browser lets users surf the web with a higher degree of anonymity, making it more difficult for hackers (or the government) to follow them around the Internet.\n\nComcast’s Jason Livingood wrote in today’s post:\n\nComcast is not asking customers to stop using Tor, or any other browser for that matter.
+We have no policy against Tor, or any other browser or software. (...)"

+* Agree: 'Comcast Says You Can Keep Your Tor'
+* Disagree: 'Comcast blocks Tor'
+* Discuss: 'Comcast Declares War on Tor?'
+* Unrelated: 'Apple Media Event Rumored for Late February, Apple Watch and 12" MacBook Air Likely Topics [Updated]'

 2. Data description

 The data was already split on train and test sets.
 Moreover, the article bodies and headlines were delivered also in separate files.